MASH: Modeling Abstention via Selective Help-Seeking

+Our reward $r(y, \tau)$ is a product of two terms: $r_{acc}(y, \tau)$, which is a binary correctness reward and $r_{help}(q, \tau)$, which is a search tool penalty.
+We compute $r_{acc}(y, \tau)$ using exact match.
 The form and severity of $r_{help}$ will influence the learned help-seeking behavior.
 For input question $q$ and $G$ output trajectories $\{\tau_i\}^G_{i=1}$ sampled during GRPO, let $n$ be the number of search queries in the most efficient and correct trajectory $\tau^\text{ef}$ and $m$ be the number of queries in the given trajectory $\tau_i$.
 We want $r_{help}$ to appropriately penalize $\tau_i$ if $m > n$.
 There exists an arbitrarily high number of penalty formulations that satisfy this desiderata; we experiment with three:

 1.~\textbf{Exponential Decay}, defined as $r^{\mathrm{EXP}}_{help}(q, \tau_i) = \lambda^{m-n}$ where $\lambda$ controls the severity of the penalty.